Early Childhood:

 7)

-Documentations &
+Documentations and

-Communication: Showing & Sharing
+Communication: Showing and sharing

 8)

-Course Summary and
+10) Course Summary and Conclusion

-All assignments are reviewed and may impact
+All assignments are

-your final grade.
-Exceptionally or poorly
+reviewed and may affect your final grade.
+Exceptionally or poorly written

-written assignments, or violation of the Academic Integrity Policy (see course
+assignments, or violation of the Academic Integrity Policy (see course syllabus

-syllabus for policy), will affect your grade.
-Fifty percent of your grade is
+for policy), will affect your grade.
+Fifty percent of your grade is determined

-determined by your writing assignments, and your overall exam score determines the
+by your writing assignments, and your overall exam score determines the other

-other fifty percent.
-Refer to the Essay Grading Guidelines, which were sent as an attachment with your
+Guidelines, which were sent as an attachment with your

 original course link.
 You should also